BrikerMan/Kashgari/docs/tutorial/text-classification.md

 ## Train basic classification model

-Kashgari provices basic intent-classification corpus for expirement.
+Kashgari provides the basic intent-classification corpus for experiments.
 You could also use your corpus in any language for training.

 ```python
 # Load build-in corpus.